Permissionless-Software-Foundation/psfoundation-website2/markdown/business-plan/business-plan.md

 An easy-to-setup, open-source email server like [iRedMail](https://iredmail.com/download.html) can be combined with a light weight [koa web server](https://github.com/christroutner/babel-free-koa2-api-boilerplate) for account management and the [SLP JavaScript SDK](https://github.com/Bitcoin-com/slp-sdk) to allow payment in PSF tokens.

 For example, a new account could be funded with $3 USD worth of PSF tokens, allowing up to 300 emails to be sent or received.
 Once depleted of funds, more tokens can be sent to increase the quota.

-### Tor Server Tools<a name="torServers"></a>
-A suite of JavaScript libraries will be developed and maintained to help developers build [hybrid peer-to-peer networks](https://honest.cash/christroutner/hybrid-p2p-networks-1051), using the PSF token as a medium of exchange for aligning incentives within the network.

-Tor allows servers to hide within the tor network (darkweb).
-Networking tools like [Tor Browser](https://www.torproject.org/download/), [tor2web](https://www.tor2web.org/), or [privoxy](https://www.privoxy.org/) allow normal users to browse the darkweb using a conventional web browser.
-However, tor websites, which end it ‘.onion’ addresses are ephemeral and there no good search engine for the dark web.

-[Mirror node](https://honest.cash/christroutner/technologies-for-democratizing-power-108) software developed by the PSF foundation will be used to remove the need for search engines by distributing curated lists of tor-based servers.
-The PSF token will align incentives and reduce spam.
-This will allow cryptocurrency-based services to conduct business and be ‘found’ easily, while still using the tor network for robust censorship resistance.

 ### Anonymous Bitcoin: Consolidating CoinJoin<a name="coinjoin"></a>
 [Consolidating CoinJoin](https://gist.github.com/christroutner/8d54597da652fe2affa5a7230664bc45) is a peer-to-peer mixing service that brings privacy and fungibility to the Bitcoin Cash network.
 Users will use the PSF token to pay for the mixing service.
 Servers will use the PSF token to pay Mirrors to advertise their tor .onion address.